Coffee Muses random header image

 ++++++++++

-You could say 2007 was the year of the “locavore,” a word coined by California activist Jessica Prentice to describe who eat that is locally grown.
+You could say 2007 was the year of the “locavore,” a word coined by California food activist Jessica Prentice to describe people who eat food that is locally grown.
 While the New Oxford American Dictionary was declaring “locavore” the Word of the Year, shoppers were scurrying about in search of onions grown in nearby fields, beef grazed on local pastures, chickens who had come home to roost.

 I always enjoy reading one of Barbara Damrosch’s columns in the Washington Post.
 This weeks posting was no exception.
 But the idea that caught my eye was this…

-Landscapers are often asked to put in gardens for customers.
+Landscapers are often asked to put in food gardens for customers.
 I used to do this once upon a time, and I found that instant veggie plots and apple trees brought their owners more pleasure than they got from yew hedges and junipers.
-In fact, if I were to nominate the job opportunity of 2008, it would be a specialty in implementing home gardens.
+In fact, if I were to nominate the job opportunity of 2008, it would be a specialty in implementing home food gardens.
 Call it foodscaping if you like, but I guarantee that if the practice takes hold, the apt word will emerge.

 What a career idea for an enterprising young person.
 Foodscaper, now that’s a job title that could take off…